GPACalculator/GPA-Calculator/README.md

 # GPA-Calculator
 GPA Calculator is a program that calculates your GPA based on credits/grade.
 You can save semesters and view either the grade distribution of all semesters or an overall graph of your gpa.
 GPA Calculator also has a letter grade chart using a 4.0 scale.
 This program was written in Java using the JavaFx library, and implements the MVC structure.

+The source code is available in this repo under the MIT license.
+There is also an executable jar file if you instead want to skip the source code.

 ![Alt text](/screenshots/Screenshot_1.png?raw=true "Home")